-The company that markets Xarelto will provide an educational pack for doctors expected to prescribe Xarelto for patients with atrial fibrillation, DVT or pulmonary embolism, containing important safety information including on the risk of bleeding during treatment with Xarelto and how to manage this risk.
+The company that markets Xarelto will provide an educational pack for doctors expected to prescribe Xarelto for patients with atrial fibrillation, DVT, pulmonary embolism, or who have had acute coronary syndrome, containing important safety information including on the risk of bleeding during treatment with Xarelto and how to manage this risk.
 Prescribers will also receive a patient alert card to give to patients receiving Xarelto containing key safety reminders for patients.

 Other information about Xarelto